Kochiyama/proffy-web/README.md

 yarn
 ```

-Set up api address
+Set-up API address:

 :warning: before proceding you must set up the [Api](https://github.com/Kochiyama/proffy-api)
 follow the instructions into the link above

-with your 'api consuming address' in hands, open the `api.ts` file on your text editor (reccomend: vscode).
+with your 'API address' in hands, open the `api.ts` file on your text editor (my recomendation: vscode).
 It is located at `proffy-web/src/services`
 Then replace the Base_url string to your api address: